MehdiKhiatiDS/MehdiKhiatiDS.github.io/_posts/2021-04-24-Churn-Predictions.md

 ---
 layout: post
-title: Churn Predictions a 97%, you bet!
+title: Churn Predictions a 97%!
-subtitle: How can you use Precision and Recall to blow minds?
+subtitle: How can Precision and Recall be used in Marketing Mix Modeling...
+Read to find out...

 ---
 #### Features preprocess: